jfsql/DataAnalytics/docs/index.md

 Spain, Italy, and Greece also demonstrate a considerable decrease in room availability in urban centers, although the contrast is not as pronounced as in Northern Europe.
 Urban areas in Southern Europe often have historically dense housing, where space per person is traditionally lower due to older, narrower urban layouts.
 However, rural zones in Southern Europe tend to offer more spacious living, possibly due to family-oriented housing in suburban or peri-urban areas, contributing to a relatively large contrast with urban centers.

-Eastern Europe
+- Eastern Europe:

-- Poland, Hungary, and Romania:

-They present a unique case where the change in rooms per person across urbanization levels is less pronounced.
+Poland, Hungary, and Romania present a unique case where the change in rooms per person across urbanization levels is less pronounced.
 This may be due to post-socialist housing structures that emphasize more uniform housing across regions, with less variation between urban and rural living spaces.
 In some Eastern European countries, rural areas may also have limited housing quality or infrastructure, which narrows the difference with urban housing density.

 - Outliers and Anomalies: